 While Brad was at work on a number of outside film projects (for which Lorenda assisted and advised him on a daily basis), Lorenda worked at her own pace on the story and characters of Beginning Blue.
 Her own thoughts about the Holly wood system of script development are striking and very uniquely her own: “I’ve spent the past several years producing low budget features,” she wrote in an online film room discussion.
 “I’ve produced everything from an adaptation of Euripides’ The Bacchae to a metaphysical comedy about a guy who inherits a travel trailer painted like a watermelon – with documentary side-trips from opera to this year’s Democratic primary.
 I’ve learned a lot of valuable lessons including that you must love what you’re shooting.
 I can handle everything from breakdowns to camera work to post-production.
 I’m opposed to the notion of (script) development and think filmmakers should tell the story pretty much as written or find a better script.
 So there.”

 In the summer of 2010, while producing Featherweight, a web series pilot about a female boxer, Lorenda began to feel ill.
 She eventually underwent a series of tests and was told that she had cancer of the uterus, a fact that she kept from both Brad and her son Graham.
 Subsequent surgery revealed that the cancer had spread to Lorenda’s abdominal cavity.
 Even worse, the cancer itself turned out to be sarcoma, the rare and highly aggressive strain that had, a year before, killed Kate McGarrigal, one of Lorenda’s favorite rock singer/composers.
-While undergoing various treatments, Lorenda took on the production of a new play, Anais Nin: The Woman of the Dream, by Doraine Poretz, and began co-producing a new comedy web series entitled Customer Diss-Service with friends Ronald M. Williams and Scott Weisenfeld, two projects she strongly believed in and for which she was justifiably proud.
+While undergoing various treatments, Lorenda took on co-producing duties of a new comedy web series entitled Customer Diss-Service with friends Ronald M. Williams and Scott Weisenfeld.
+Brad Mays directed two seasons of the series, which was well received by audiences.

 A large birthday party was thrown for Lorenda in January of 2011, and for one final time she was surrounded by family and friends both old and new.
-In mid-Februrary, Lorenda’s condition took a sharp turn for the worse and on March 16, 2001, she passed on.
-Incredibly, the last words Lorenda spoke to her husband and son were about her film Beginning Blue which, as of April of 2011, is in pre-production.
-Also in the works is the theatrical production of Anais Nin: The Woman of the Dream, both as a play and low-budget film.
+In mid-Februrary, Lorenda’s condition took a sharp turn for the worse and on March 16, 2011, she passed on.
+Incredibly, the last words Lorenda spoke to her husband and son were about her film Beginning Blue which, as of March of 2014, is in the fund-rasing stages.

 “Mom.
 Wife.
 Filmmaker.
 Dog lover.
 Happy.
 What else is there?”